Old Greenwich is typically the neighborhood people think of when they think of Greenwich.

 Old Greenwich used to be full of summer resort hotels.
 Today, the options are relatively limited.

-The Harbor House Inn closed a few years ago and was replaced with condos, so the closest bed and breakfast inn to Old Greenwich is us at Stanton House Inn in downtown Greenwich.
+The Harbor House Inn closed a few years ago and was replaced with condos, so the closest bed and breakfast inn to Old Greenwich is Stanton House Inn in downtown Greenwich.

 The Hyatt Regency is the only hotel in the neighborhood, overlooking I-95 on the Old Greenwich and Stamford border.